gcrsaldanha/codeflix/README.md

 ## Technical questions
+- [ ] If I want ordering, should the repository or the usecase provide it?
+Both?
 - [ ] Do I need a factory for `Category`?
 - [ ] Implement a FakeRepository instead of using mocks?
 - [ ] Logging: is it something to be injected in the `AbstractEntity`?
 Similar to how we inject `Event`